 Our stated mission is to stimulate and promote the knowledge and love of gardening, to advocate for the natural beauty of our community and encourage the conservation of natural resources.
 In an effort to further enhance our community involvement, we set aside a major portion of our fundraiser proceeds each year to be spent on worthy community projects which meet our mission statement guidelines.
-If you have started a venture and need additional funding or have a project in mind and no funding, we encourage you to fill out the Request for Funding form and email or mail it to Karen Houston.
-Contact information is included on the form.
+Please visit our “Funding” page for further information and to download an application to request funding for community projects that follow the guidelines of our mission statement.

 In the spirit of community, our members create opportunities for everyone to appreciate the city with horticultural surprises in unexpected places.